funalab/QCANet/README.md

 ## Overview

-Quantitative Criterion Acquisition Network (QCA Net) performs instance segmentation of 3D fluorescence microscopic images.
+Quantitative Criteria Acquisition Network (QCANet) performs instance segmentation of 3D fluorescence microscopic images.
-QCA Net consists of Nuclear Segmentation Network (NSN) that learned nuclear segmentation task and Nuclear Detection Network (NDN) that learned nuclear identification task.
+QCANet consists of Nuclear Segmentation Network (NSN) that learned nuclear segmentation task and Nuclear Detection Network (NDN) that learned nuclear identification task.
-QCA Net performs instance segmentation of the time-series 3D fluorescence microscopic images at each time point, and the quantitative criteria for mouse development are extracted from the acquired time-series segmentation image.
+QCANet performs instance segmentation of the time-series 3D fluorescence microscopic images at each time point, and the quantitative criteria for mouse development are extracted from the acquired time-series segmentation image.
 The detailed information on this program is described in our manuscript posted on [bioRxiv](https://doi.org/10.1101/324186).

 ## Performance

-The result of instance segmentation of time-series 3D fluorescence microscopic images using QCA Net is shown below.
+The result of instance segmentation of time-series 3D fluorescence microscopic images using QCANet is shown below.
 The left hand side of the image(movie) is the early-stage mouse embryo, whose cell nuclei were fluorescently labeled with mRFP1 fused to histone 2B, which is a chromatin marker.
-The right hand side of the image(movie) is the segmentation image obtained by QCA Net.
+The right hand side of the image(movie) is the segmentation image obtained by QCANet.

 ![segmentation_result](raw/segmentation_result.gif)